-To appreciate this result, recall that we can characterize the distribution of a random matrix by integrating it against a sufficiently large class of test functions.
-The additional randomness in the Stein pair furnishes an alternative expression for the expected product of $\mtx{X}$ and the test function $\mtx{F}$.
-The identity~\eqref{eqn:exchange} is valuable because it allows us to estimate this integral using the smoothness properties of the function $\mtx{F}$ and the discrepancy between $\mtx{X}$ and $\mtx{X}'$.
+In short, the randomness in the Stein pair furnishes an alternative expression for the expected product of $\mtx{X}$ and the function $\mtx{F}$.
+Identity \eqref{eqn:exchange} is valuable because it allows us to estimate this integral using the smoothness properties of the function~$\mtx{F}$ and the discrepancy between $\mtx{X}$ and $\mtx{X}'$.

-\begin{proof} Suppose $(\mtx{X}, \mtx{X}')$ is a matrix Stein pair constructed from an auxiliary exchangeable pair $(Z, Z')$.
-The defining property~\eqref{eqn:F-and-G} of the Stein pair implies
+\begin{pf*}{Proof of Lemma \ref{lem:exchange}} Suppose $(\mtx{X}, \mtx{X}')$ is a matrix Stein pair constructed from an auxiliary exchangeable pair $(Z, Z')$.
+The defining property \eqref{eqn:F-and-G} implies

-We have used the regularity condition~\eqref{eqn:regularity-mep} to invoke the pull-through property of conditional expectation.
+We have used regularity condition \eqref{eqn:regularity-mep} to invoke the pull-through property of conditional expectation.
 Since $(\mtx{X}, \mtx{X}')$ is an exchangeable pair,